lucievr/Progress-Log/README.md

 #### 11/04/2019
 * completed JS: The Hard Parts course
-* continued with React course on Codecademy
+* continued with React.js I course on Codecademy
+* tweet update

+#### 12/04/2019
+* completed React.js part I on CC
+* worked through Complete intro to React course on FEM with Brian
 * tweet update

 to do: